-A veterinary partner contacted OFW after placing their client named Sandra, in a hotel room for two nights after completing a forensic exam on Sandra’s female dog, Betsy.
-The exam revealed a man had sexually assaulted Betsy.
+A veterinary partner contacted One Family Welfare after placing their client named Sandra, in a hotel room for two nights after completing a forensic exam on Sandra’s female dog, Betsy.
+The exam revealed that Betsy had been sexually assaulted.

 Sandra witnessed her boyfriend commit the sexual assault against Betsy and was scared to return home.
 Sandra had no family in the area and needed support.